 Professional and Enterprise packages allow for the user to have access for features such as Charts Excel Add-In and Integration Support, Model Portfolios, Comp Tables & Timeseries Analysis, Scoring Models, Dedicated Account Manager, Collaboration & Content Sharing Across Users, Tailored Onboarding & Training Program, Firm-wide Excel Model Conversion & Automation, and Consolidated Billing & Account Admin.

-GuruFocus, which was founded in 2004 by Charlie Tian, Ph.D., is completely dedicated to value investing.
-Following the principles of Warren Buffett, GuruFocus, believes the only way to create wealth is by investing for long term and in quality instruments.
-GuruFocus is the platform which focuses on stock market’s insiders and also tracks 175+ gurus – mostly wealth managers and successful individual investors and CEOs and CFOs of various companies to have an upper hand on the market and information.
+GuruFocus is another extensive stock research platform dedicated to value investing.
+It was founded in 2004 and follows the principles of Warren Buffett.
+They believe the most effective way to create wealth is by investing for long term and in quality instruments.
+GuruFocus provides a range of tools to excel at investment.
+For starters, it tracks 175+ investment gurus – mostly wealth managers and successful individual investors and CEOs and CFOs of various companies — to provide an upper hand on the market and information.

 Clients are entitled for the 7-days free trail of GuruFocus Premium and PremiumPlus membership.

-- The price of the Premium membership depends on the market for which we want to access to data.
+- The price of the Premium membership depends on the geographical market.
 US market data costs $449/year, while European and Asian market data costs only $399/year.

 - Professional membership cost $2,245/year for US market data and $1,995/year for Asian and European.

-Morningstar offers retail and individual investors with access to news, research, and stock, bond, and mutual fund analysis through its Morningstar Premium subscription product.
-Unlike other platforms, Morningstar premium does not rely on complex charts and vague technical analysis, but focuses on fundamental analysis.
-Fundamental Analysis is the art of evaluating the intrinsic value of a stock to find long-term investing opportunities.
-Morningstar Premium is best suited to investors who prefer investing based on fundamentals.
+Morningstar offers retail and individual investors with access to news, financial data and research on stocks, bonds, ETFs and mutual fund via its Morningstar Premium subscription product.
+Unlike other platforms, Morningstar premium does not rely on charts and technical analysis, but focuses on fundamental analysis.
+Morningstar Premium is best suited to investors who prefer investing based on company fundamentals.

 Morningstar Premium starts with a 14-day free trial, after which the service costs $29.95 per month or $199 per year.